che-incubator/devworkspace-client/README.md

 ### Environment variables

-`INTEGRATION_TESTS`: When the INTEGRATION_TESTS environment variable is defined and it's value is true, the integration tests will run against your currently authenticated cluster.
+- `INTEGRATION_TESTS`: When the INTEGRATION_TESTS environment variable is defined and it's value is true, the integration tests will run against current context from `KUBECONFIG`;
+- `KUBECONFIG`: The KUBECONFIG which should be used for getting the current cluster config, like `$HOME/.kube/config`;

 ## License